jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Setting The Constraints

-The values of the constraints for each constrained property are set after creating a SNOBFit object in MATLAB, before running the experiment.
+The values of the constraints for each constrained property should be set after creating a SNOBFit object in MATLAB, and before running the experiment.

-To set up your SNOBFit object for the above optimisation:
+To set up your SNOBFit object for the above optimisation type:
 ```
-snobfit_object = snobclass()
+snobfit_object = snobclass(); %create object
-snobfit_object.name = 'constrained_optimisation';
+snobfit_object.name = 'constrained_optimisation'; %specify file name
-snobfit_object.fcn = 'my_objective_function';
+snobfit_object.fcn = 'my_objective_function'; %specify objective function
-snobfit_object.softfcn = 'my_constraint_function';
+snobfit_object.softfcn = 'my_constraint_function'; %specify constraint function
-snobfit.soft = true;
+snobfit.soft = true; %specify problem as a constrained optimisation; if set to false, the constraints will be ignored
 ```
 The values of the constraints are then set as *upper* and *lower* limits on each of the constraint functions:
 ```